mnava172/mcb185_homework/participation.md

 	+ Didn't come to class Thursday to save you from getting sick
 	+ Total 4 points
 - Week 1
+	+ Attended Class Tuesday
+	+ Attended Class Thursday
+	+ Introduced myself to Jasmine
+	+ volunteered at front of class
+	+ attended a Coderie
+	+ total 5 points
 - Week 2
 - Week 3
 - Week 4